Finding a z-Score Given an Area In Exercises 23–30, find the indi... | Channels for Pearson+

 Finding a z-Score Given an Area In Exercises 23–30, find the indicated z-score.

-Find the positive z-score for which 12% of the distribution’s area lies between and z.
+Find the z-score that has 78.5% of the distribution’s area to its left.

 Verified step by step guidance